-Under the new Handbook barristers are required to self-report and report others in relation to 'serious misconduct' (there will be an exemption for barristers giving advice via the Bar Council ethics helpline).
+Under the new Handbook barristers are required to self-report and report others as soon as practicably possible in relation to 'serious misconduct' (there will be an exemption for barristers giving advice via the Bar Council ethics helpline).
 This breach is likely to be charged under Core Duty 9 and/or under Part 2 of the Handbook, section C4, rule C65 (2.C4.rC65).

-As this breach is new there can only be limited guidance.
-The starting point for failure to report serious misconduct is likely to reflect that for failing to report a criminal charge or conviction promptly under D.1 of this guidance.
+The starting point for failure to report serious misconduct is designed to reflect that for failing to report a criminal charge or conviction promptly under D.1 of this guidance.

-Common circumstances for this breach are likely to be where there has been a substantive breach of serious misconduct and the defendant has failed to self-report.
+Common circumstances for this breach are likely to be where there has been a substantive breach of serious misconduct and the respondent has failed to self-report.